glanzkaiser/glanzshamzs/VTK/Readme.md

 # About
-Visualization is the transformation of data or information into pictures. isualization engages the primary human sensory apparatus, vision, as well as the processing power of the human mind.
+Visualization is the transformation of data or information into pictures.
+Visualization engages the primary human sensory apparatus, vision, as well as the processing power of the human mind.
 The result is a simple and effective medium for communicating complex and/or voluminous information.

 # Challenge in Visualization